 So above titles were industry’s idea of its best?
 That alone could be basis for LIFE’s claim, loudest touted of group The Great Caruso, which played six smash weeks in Chicago, a record, and shouldn't that alone confer greatness?
 There were meantime 107 television stations operating, thirteen million sets in household use.
 Well sure, said Mayer, but “Just as (people) fitted the automobile, the radio, and other pastimes into their purses and leisure, they are giving a place in their lives to both TV and movies.”
 No one wanted to sit at home all the time, argued producer and industry booster Jerry Wald, who with partner Norman Krasna borrowed millions to launch an independent venture.
 It was inconceivable to think that people would abandon movies after fifty years attending them.
 Yet those who stood beside the industry were “whistling in the graveyard,” according to LIFE.
 Retaliatory argument pointed to revenue LIFE was losing, and why was Henry Luce attacking movies if not for grudge a result of his March of Time series plus other efforts to break into films not bearing fruit he expected?
 Continual was claim that nothing was wrong with business that good pictures could not fix, as though doldrums were simple as that, but rundown of releases from early fifties to rescue by Cinemascope show much that was worthy failing right alongside product called “bad” or ordinary.
 Example at random: Angels in the Outfield, which was much enjoyed, well-liked in hindsight, and lost money, despite being made relatively cheap.
 Truth was that even quality may not be enough, and that worried Hollywood profoundly.

 Punch and then counterpunch … television would wash up movies?
 No!
 Hollywood would absorb TV, making of it a supplicant if not slave.
 Yes, much of production was East Coast-based, but this could change.
-Whatever video makers could do, Hollywood would do better.
+Whatever video makers do, Hollywood would do better.
 In the meantime, scurrilous attacks from brother media helped nobody.
 In fact, there were right-motivated magazines poised to rescue movies from sully LIFE applied, Coronet, Collier’s and LOOK ready to lend supportive hand, if by gestures sudden and some said insincere.
 Samuel Goldwyn wrote the Collier’s piece, a fix obviously in, while LOOK titled its six pages “Who Says Hollywood is Dying?”
 These were hurried effort to assist a wounded giant, and to large extent worked.
 “There still seems to be no end in sight for the veritable avalanche of constructive magazine attentions to the industry following the one adverse blast by LIFE,” said Motion Picture Herald (9/22/51), while oracle Adolph Zukor pledged “that when the industry is through with its efforts, the recent article in LIFE magazine will just be a humorous incident.”
 In short, shoo fly shoo … we fought worse ogres than this.
 Imaginative heads sought ways to use television toward their own boxoffice ends.
 Why not combine television with moviegoing?
 Simple, said Fox chief Spyros Skouras … Install the enlarged box and give viewers a best of both worlds, a prizefight beamed live to theatres, or a performance of South Pacific from Broadway to home stage, plus “a wonderful movie like The Frogmen.”
 Giddy by this point, Skouras declared “at a dollar a ticket, I take in a million dollars in one night!”

 There was also Telemeter and other devices to supply living rooms with Hollywood entertainment.
 Insert to a coin box gave access to brand new movies, a single “admission” the whole family could share.
 Exhibitors raised holy hell at sites where Telemeter was experimented, plus image transmission made features look lousy as TV was accused of being.
 Theatre television meanwhile died for equipment too expensive and again, an image impossible to watch, let alone enjoy.
 For sure The Frogmen looked wonderful beside this.
 Hollywood need would not be answered by pipe-dreaming like this.
 Dore Schary of MGM admitted that studio overhead, grotesque as it was ingrained, would continue so long as the Lion could turn out uniquely spectacular shows like Quo Vadis and King Solomon’s Mines to let patrons know that there was nothing like mainstream Hollywood to give what television could not, and probably never would.
 Schary conceded that it was big ones that covered loss from little ones (like Angels in the Outfield), but that little ones were essential to absorb overhead that was unyielding.
 Weight of latter would shrink in-house production for many majors and oblige them to rent facilities to independent firms.
 Warners went this route after failure to hold spending at one million per feature or below.
 For outside bulk buyers, a best bargain Hollywood offered was old negatives to reprint and sell for insatiable appetite that was television.
 Such windfall was more than studios could resist.
 Maybe LIFE was right as to Hollywood whistling through graveyards, their own it seemed for finding highest profit through sale of precious libraries.